Extreme Oreo Cupcakes

 This post may contain affiliate links.
 Please read my disclosure policy.

-It’s no secret that I love baking with Oreos, so I’m always looking for new ways to incorporate the scrumptious sandwich cookies into my sweet treats.
+It’s no secret that I love baking with Oreos, so I’m always looking for new ways to incorporate these scrumptious sandwich cookies into my sweet treats.

-These cookies and cream cupcakes are festive enough for birthday celebrations but can also be enjoyed for a weeknight dessert!
+These cookies and cream cupcakes are festive enough for birthday celebrations but can also be enjoyed as a weeknight dessert!

 Oreo Cupcakes